Online course details

 A Postgraduate Diploma in Public History and Heritage can be obtained upon passing 6 modules (140 credits).

-A Master of Arts in Public History and Heritage can be obtained upon passing 6 modules and one of the optional modules (180 credits).
+A Master of Arts in Public History and Heritage can be obtained upon passing 6 modules and the Independent Study (180 credits).

 We would encourage you to complete the full MA, but if you prefer, you can still gain an exit award at each stage: a PG Cert or a PG Dip.